vorozhko/go-loadbalancr-proxy/example/README.md

 # Example usage

-### Init (optional)
+### Init
-* Run GO applications in test-targets folder as your load balancing backend
-* Edit config.yaml for listeners and backend servers configuration
+* Modify ports and targets in config.yaml for your needs

 ### Run
 ```
+cd example
 go build example
 ./example
 ```